 We’re all told that we need to invest in financial products with a low service fee.
 But what exactly is a low fee?
 And how much does it actually matter?

-There is no doubt that the financial experts agree that high fees inhibit the growth of your investment principal.
+There is no doubt that the financial experts agree that high fees inhibit your investment principal’s growth.
 And there is a naive school of mind that associates higher fees with better fund performance.

 The higher fees charged by managed funds do not guarantee you higher returns when compared to passive funds.
 It has been shown many times that passive index funds generally perform similarly to actively managed funds.